pce-devel/huc/doc/hucc/hucc-function-reference.md

 **Note:** See `cd_playtrk()` for valid values of '*mode*'.

-`cd_execoverlay( unsigned char ovl_index );`
-Loads a program overlay specified by '*ovl_index*', and executes it.
-If an error occurs during loading, the previous context (i.e. the overlay running until that moment) is reloaded and an error value is returned to the program.

 `cd_loadbank( unsigned char ovl_index, unsigned int sect_offset, unsigned char bank, unsigned int sectors );`

 `cd_loaddata( unsigned char ovl_index, unsigned int sect_offset, unsigned char __far *buffer, unsigned int bytes );`